reflex-dev/reflex-web/docs/library/graphing/plotly.md

 ```

 ## Plot as State Var

-Set plot as a State var when the plot need to be updated during run time.
+The figure need to be set as a state var if it needs to be updated during run time.

 ```python demo exec
 import plotly.express as px